maparatus/.github/profile/README.md

-A small GIS for web based maps, along with some related tools.
+A small GIS for web based maps, along with some related tools, components and libraries.

+The editor isn't available for use yet, but you can follow development on the [@maparatus](https://mastodon.social/@maparatus)